Shellyda/leetcode-algorithms-challenges/backtracking/006_permutations/README.md

 }
 ```

 > A visualization of how we build up the iterative solution.
-The different colors are used to denote that at each iteration, we have a new copy of `p` and that we are not using the same copy throughout.
+The different colors are used to denote that at each iteration, we have a new copy of `p` and that we are not using the same copy throughout

 ![img](https://imagedelivery.net/CLfkmk9Wzy8_9HRyug4EVA/25f55629-12b9-4743-575d-bc5bee0b0300/sharpen=1)